joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Process Mapping

 Process Mapping is a technique used in business analysis to visually represent the flow of work or processes within an organization.
-It is a tool that helps to identify bottlenecks, inefficiencies, and redundancies in processes, and to find ways to improve them.
+It helps identify bottlenecks, inefficiencies, and redundancies in processes.
+It finds ways to improve them.
 It is often used in conjunction with other business analysis tools and techniques such as workflow diagrams, swimlane diagrams, and value stream maps.
-The goals are a clear view of a process, and identification of opportunities for improvement.
+The goal is clear view of a process.

 Typical steps: